-As shown in the accompanying financial statements, the Company has incurred net losses from operations resulting in an accumulated deficit of \$104,444,249 as of November 30, 2022.
+As shown in the accompanying financial statements, the Company has incurred net losses from operations resulting in an accumulated deficit of \$105,343,764 as of February 28, 2023.
 The ability to continue as a going concern is dependent upon the Company generating profitable operations in the future and/or obtaining the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
 Management intends to finance operating costs over the next twelve months with revenues from operations.
+The Company has reported positive operating income for the third quarter of 2023.